SPH73/uk-ge-results-dashboard-blog/README.md

 In addition, I spent a lot of time on the sizing of the chart and trying to override the size of the axes labels.
 I am still not satisfied and would like to improve them in relation to the chart and svg size.
 However, I plan to do this at the same time as the colour consistency issue mentioned above once the project has been assessed.

+Another item to mention is the labelling, during testing by someone abroad, they made the comment that they were not sure what the labels on the chart meant, so this is something I shall address before I deploy the site as a sub-domain on personal domain on netlify and work on the SEO using Google tools.

 ## Technologies Used

 ### Programming Languages